anvitha03x/Brainwave_Matrix_Intern/README.md

 iv.
 Distribution of Age Groups (Bar Chart)

 Why Used?
-A bar chart is ideal for comparing different age groups and identifying which segment contributes most to sales.
+A bar chart made like histogram is ideal for comparing different age groups and identifying which segment contributes most to sales.

 v.
 Source Flow Analysis (Donut Chart)